Skip to content

 To use relationship filters:

-1. Click on the '+' icon next to Relationships.
+1. Click on the 'Filters' icon and select 'Relationships'

-2. From the dropdown, select the relationship for which you would like to filter.
+2. From the list, select the relationship you want to filter by.

-5. If you selected specific SKUs, define the quantity of related products for which you want to filter. select-skus
+3. If you selected specific SKUs, define the quantity of related products for which you want to filter.

 Saving Filters